-In the early 1960s, Dr. Al Metsker, acting President of KCBC, met with Dr. Roger Andrus, instrumental in the early years, Calvary and its predecessor schools were blessed with a number of others who had a desire to see Bible institutes begun in the Midwest and had an active part in these beginnings - Mr. Dwight Johnson, Dr. Charles R. Rolls, Dr. Robert Belton, Dr. Clifford Lewis, and Mr. Stanley Cook, to name a few.
+In the early 1960s, Dr. Al Metsker, acting President of KCBC, met with Dr. Roger Andrus, schools were blessed with a number of others who had a desire to see Bible institutes begun in the Midwest and had an active part in these beginnings - Mr. Dwight Johnson, Dr. Charles R. Rolls, Dr. Robert Belton, Dr. Clifford Lewis, and Mr. Stanley Cook, to name a few.